TheRealAnonymous008/quartz/content/Linear Models.md

 * Regression essentially involves *controlling the distribution of weights* such that the weights end up being "simple"
 * We may use **Ridge Regression** or **weight decay** by using a [[Bayesian Models|Maximum A Posteriori]] estimate with a Gaussian Prior.
 That is, we have that $$P(w)=\prod_j\mathcal{N}(w_j\mid 0,\tau^2)$$Where $1/r^2$ controls the strength of the prior.
 	* The corresponding solution is given as $$w_\text{ridge}=(\lambda I_D +X^TX)^{-1}X^Ty $$Where $\lambda = \sigma^2/\tau^2$. $\sigma^2$ is given by the variance of Gaussian Noise $\epsilon$ (see above).
-	* This also tends to be easier to fit numerically *using a QR decomposition* on a design matrix augmented with the Cholesky decomposition of the precision matrix $\Gamma = 1/\tau^2 I_D$ (see [[$Machine Learning - A Probabilistic Perspective by Murphy|Murphy 7.5.2]])
+	* This also tends to be easier to fit numerically *using a QR decomposition* on a design matrix augmented with the Cholesky decomposition of the precision matrix $\Gamma = 1/\tau^2 I_D$ (see [[Machine Learning - A Probabilistic Perspective by Murphy|Murphy 7.5.2]])
 		* When the dimensions is greater than the number of samples ($D\gg N$), we can perform SVD first for dimensionality reduction.
 	* Ridge Regression aims to shrink the principal components with the smallest singular values (and thus have the highest posterior variance.
-See [[$Machine Learning - A Probabilistic Perspective by Murphy|Murphy 7.5.3]]).
+See [[Machine Learning - A Probabilistic Perspective by Murphy|Murphy 7.5.3]]).
 	* *Ill-determined parameters are reduced towards $0$ through **shrinkage***.
 * We can also use **Principal Components Regression** by applying regression on the principal components.
 However, this is not as effective as Ridge Regression since it ignores dimensions entirely (compared to Ridge Regression's softening).
 ### Bayesian Regression